Coaching the NQT - Going Beyond Mentoring

 Coaching can have a transformational effect on performance and for the newly qualified teacher can have an impact on how well they develop during their crucial first year of teaching.
 Creating a culture where NQTs receive high quality non-judgemental feedback that is based on self - evaluation and the use of expert questioning techniques and listening skills has a proven impact on how well NQTs develop and grow in their role.

-Similar techniques help all teachers in their quest for continuing professional improvement, building a firm foundation at the beginning of their career helps build a sustainable a powerful skills base that impacts on whole school excellence and improvement.
+Similar techniques help all teachers in their quest for continuing professional improvement, building a firm foundation at the beginning of their career helps build a sustainable and powerful skills base that impacts on whole school excellence and improvement.
 Nurturing and developing teachers new to the profession will ensure that they feel a part of the school and will want to stay and develop their professional expertise as part of a long term strategy of sustainability.

 This event can also be beneficial where schools want to support teachers returning from long term absence such as maternity leave and for those who are not in their first year of teaching but still require some support.